 ORGANIZING KITCHEN TIPS FOR BACK TO SCHOOL

 The pantry (Affiliate Link) can be quite a frustrating place to keep organized.
-By changing a few of the messiest areas, it will become more manageable.
+Changing a few of the messiest areas will make it more manageable.

 Well, there you have it.
-I hope these kitchen organizing tips help you get your kitchen more organized.
+I hope these kitchen organizing tips help you organize your kitchen.

-Please note the links above are affiliate links through Amazon and at no additional cost to you, I will receive affiliate fees if you click through and decide to make a purchase.
+Please note that the links above are affiliate links through Amazon.
+At no additional cost to you, I will receive affiliate fees if you click through and decide to make a purchase.

 No babies in our household, but I love your idea about buying all the same bottles so the lids can be interchanged.
 This also works for plastic containers of any kind!
 Saves the time and hassle of finding the right one, and no more stray lids because the container has gone missing (or vice versa).